montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Associated Documents: These are documents related to the divorce lawsuit, including the Petition for Dissolution, Response, financial affidavits, custody plans, child support worksheets, property settlements, and court recordings.

 Montana divorce court records may also be certified or uncertified.
 Certified copies bear the court's seal and clerk's signature and are crucial for judicial proceedings.
 Plain copies (informational) lack these and are usually adopted for personal study and genealogical research.
-Certified copies of Montana divorce records are usually available to former spouses, their legal representatives, or court-authorized individuals.
-However, anyone can obtain plain copies.
+Certified copies of Montana divorce records are generally available to former spouses, their legal representatives, or court-authorized individuals.
+However, anyone may obtain plain copies.

 How Do I Get Divorce Records in Montana?

-To begin, the record searcher must identify the relevant district court.
+To begin, record seekers will need to identify the relevant district court.
 This may be achieved by visiting the Montana Judicial Branch Website.
-The site has a list of all District Courts in the Montana state, arranged by county.
+The site has a list of all District Courts in Montana, arranged by county.
 Requesters may use this resource to find the precise court where the divorce was granted, thus providing them with the necessary contact details.

 The Office of Vital Statistics of the Montana Department of Public Health and Human Services verifies the legal status of all divorces finalized in the state since July 1943.
 However, the state office cannot issue copies of divorce records.
-Record searchers must pay a non-refundable $10.00 fee for this service covering record search and verification.
+Record searchers may pay a non-refundable fee for this service, covering record search and verification.

 Requesters are advised to give adequate time for the processing of their request, especially if they are submitting it by mail.
-They must also bear in mind that access to certified copies of divorce records is usually restricted to the parties involved, their legal representatives, or persons with a court order.
+However, access to certified copies of divorce records is usually restricted to the parties involved, their legal representatives, or persons with a court order.

 Who Can Obtain Divorce Records in Montana?

-Individuals who are residents of Montana and those who are not can obtain plain (informational) copies of divorce records.
-Conversely, those who can receive certified copies include former spouses, their legal representatives, and persons possessing court orders and having lawful interests in the requested documents.
+Individuals who are residents of Montana and are unable to obtain plain (informational) copies of divorce records.
+Conversely, those who receive certified copies include former spouses, their legal representatives, and persons possessing court orders and having lawful interests in the requested documents.

 Are Montana Divorce Records Available Online?